 Completed appropriate SIGNED tax form: W-9 tax form for U.S. citizens and W-8BEN tax form for international students.
 Tax forms submitted that do not include the signature will be considered incomplete applications.

 A title page indicating the title of the project, name, address, phone number, and email address of the investigator.
-Please also include the research menotr’s name and title.
+Please also include the research mentor’s name and title.

-Applicants who previously received Grants-in-Aid funding from the committee must include an additional abstract (200 words or less) in their proposal application that succinctly summarizes the previous research funded by the award.
+Applicants who previously received Grant-in-Aid funding from the committee must include an additional abstract (200 words) in their proposal that succinctly summarizes the previous research funded by the award.
+This abstract will not count toward the 3000 word limit of the proposal.

 Budget items typically funded include (but are not limited to) payment of subjects, photocopying, purchase of testing materials, software not typically provided via universities and electronic media.
 The committee does not typically provide funds for computers (though peripherals may be funded), office supplies and furniture (e.g., file cabinets), mileage, paying research assistants and software, or equipment typically available within universities.
 If a student is requesting specific software or equipment that is typically available within universities, they must provide sufficient justification for why they cannot obtain the resources from their university and the necessity of the software/equipment for the project.
 Conference and other travel costs are not funded.

-Proposed research projects with an anticipated budget of over $2,000 should explain in the budget how these additional project costs intend to be covered.
+Proposed research projects with an anticipated budget of over $2,000 should explain in the budget and justification how these additional project costs intend to be covered.
 Projects requesting funding for payment of subjects should provide appropriate justification for both the number of participants being requested (e.g., a power analysis) and the amount of compensation being awarded for each participant.
-Projects requesting funding for payment of subjects from online sources (MTurk, Qualtrics panels, etc.) should provide justification for the amount of compensation being provided to subjects and account for any overhead costs charged by the site for using their services within the budget.
+Projects requesting funding for payment of subjects from online sources (MTurk, Qualtrics panels, etc.) should provide justification for the amount of compensation being provided to subjects and account for any overhead costs charged by the site for using their services.

 The Grants-in-Aid Committee will review and evaluate your project proposal based on the following criteria: